 Since 2008, the Grace Marion Wilson Emerging Writers Competition has aimed to support and profile emerging Victorian writers.

-Winners of each category will receive a $1000 cash prize, with second prizes of $250 awarded to one runner-up in each category.
-The first and second prize entries will also be published in the October/November issue of 'The Victorian Writer' magazine.
+Winners of each category receive a $1,000 cash prize, with second prizes of $250 awarded to one runner-up in each category.
+The first and second prize entries are also published in the October/November issue of 'The Victorian Writer' magazine.

 The winner of the Fiction category was Benjamin Hickey for 'Acheron'.
 Pamela Swanborough was awarded runner up and Best Regional Writer for 'The Good Mother'.
 High commendations were also awarded to Alex Fenton for 'The Girl from Tidy Town', Fiona Taylor for 'Birdsong' and Vicki Long for 'A Parcel of Crows'.